Opentrons/Protocols/protocols/466f93-4/README.md

 * `Magnetic engagement time when total sample volume < 50 uL`: How many minutes to engage the magnets when the total bead sample volume is 50 µL or less, Opentrons recommends 5 minutes.

-* `Magnetic engagement time when total sample volume > 50 uL`: How many minutes to engage the magnets when the total bead sample volume is more than 50, Opentrons recommends 7 minutes.
 ---

 ### Labware